Accelerated Adoption to Cloud Computing: Where Are We Now? | Deloitte US has been saved

 Malcolm is a Deloitte specialist executive in Core Business Operations focused on strengthening executive relationships across the federal agencies that have a need for business transformation, cloud adaption, cyber resilience, and AI.
 Malcolm possesses deep experience leading transformative IT programs and partnering with federal agencies to design and implement strategies to improve IT performance and agility, reduce operating costs, and deliver more innovative capabilities to the mission faster.
 Prior to joining Deloitte, Malcolm held IT leadership roles within the federal and commercial sectors.
 He also served the US Environmental Protection Agency (EPA) from 2010 to 2013 in dual roles: Assistant Administrator for the Office of Environmental Information, running the Toxic Release Inventory Program (TRI) and as the Chief Information Officer (CIO).
 During his tenure, he accelerated EPA's cloud migration, implemented a new mobile strategy, upgraded infrastructure, and reduced IT operating costs.

-Joe is a research manager with Deloitte’s Center for Government Insights.
+Joe Mariani is a senior research manager with Deloitte’s Center for Government Insights.
 His research focuses on innovation and technology adoption for both national security organizations and commercial businesses.
 His previous work includes experience as a consultant to the defense and intelligence industries, high school science teacher, and Marine Corps intelligence officer.